Obstipation in the adult

 Extract

-- Rule out acute intestinal occlusion (total obstipation, pain, vomiting, visible peristalsis, swelling of the abdomen).
+- Rule out acute intestinal occlusion (total obstipation, pain, vomiting, swelling of the abdomen).

 - Refer patients with suspected organic disease for further investigations (pain, bloody stools, change in bowel habits, systemic symptoms, chronic obstipation in a young person).